 Quality Pest Control provides pest management services for multi-family housing communities in the East Texas area.
 We have been providing quality pest control in the multi family arena since 2009.
 Our technicians are professionally trained to serve your unique needs.
 We make sure that you have HAPPY RESIDENTS.
 We understand when you have a problem, the problems needs our UNDIVIDED attention and a quick solution.

 We understand resident retention is high on your list, and your pest control provider should only help you reach that goal.
 Our technicians take the time to get to know you, your staff and your residents so that we are able to perform our services and eliminate pest efficiently, quickly and cost effectively.
 We have multiple options when it comes to Multi Unit Barrier Programs.
-Contract our office to speak with a multi-family sales professional today!
+Contact our office to shcedule multi-unit pest control services in the Lufkin, TX area.

 Integrated Pest Management (IPM) is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices.
 IPM programs use current, comprehensive information on the life cycles of pests and their interaction with the environment.
 This information, in combination with available pest control methods, is used to manage pest damage by the most economical means, and with the least possible hazard to people, property, and the environment.